ID56/ID56.github.io/_pages/about.md

   - /about.html
 ---

 Hi there.
 I'm an AI Engineer at Intelligent Machines.
-Earlier this year, I obtained my Bachelor's in Computer Science & Engineering at the Islamic University of Technology (IUT).
+I obtained my CS Bachelor's degree from the Islamic University of Technology (IUT), in March 2021.

 My research interests include:

-- Computer Vision and Deep learning applications in audio and  human kinematics
+- Deep learning for vision, audio and  human kinematics
-- TinyML and efficient deep learning algorithms
+- Resource-efficient deep learning algorithms
-- Deep generative adversarial networks
 - Representation learning
+- GANs

 You may reach me at: mashrur [at] intelligentmachin [dot] es, or mashrurmahmud [at] iut [dash] dhaka [dot] edu